Return to the GFDL Statistical Downscaling Team’s Home Page

 Ellen focuses on how to make the climate data and information coming out of various parts of NOAA useful, useable, and used by a broad range of stakeholders.
 Ellen’s knowledge about what customers want from NOAA in terms of climate services, and her efforts to work within NOAA to figure out how best to be responsive to those needs, meshes with the aspect of the GFDL ESD Team’s research efforts that can promote better informed use of such data products in climate impacts studies.
 The use of downscaled climate projections for applied research into the effects of heat on human health is a topic of mutual interest.

 Hunter Jones is the program manager and lead of the Climate Program Office’s Extreme Heat Climate Risk Area.
-Hunter fosters and manages connections between scientists and stakeholders, with a very specific focus on climate change and the health risk of heat in urban environments.
-He is a principal for the 2022 NOAA Urban Heat Island Campaigns – part of the National Integrated Heat Health Information System (NIHHIS).
+Hunter fosters and manages connections between scientists and stakeholders, with a very specific focus on the health risk of heat in urban environments.
+He is a principal for the interagency National Integrated Heat Health Information System (NIHHIS).